How to Invest in Dogecoin (2025) - Investment Guide

 Back in the day, a photogenic Shiba Inu named Suki became a meme, with "doge" as the misspelling of "dog".
 Dogs can't spell, and a Shiba Inu is friendly and helpful, so the meme spread with the dog exclaiming many wonderful phrases of wonderment.

 Is it serious?
-Entrepreneurs such Elon Musk and Marc Cuban have voiced some support for it (though you can never quite tell with those two whether they're joining in on a winky Internet Irony session or really strong believers in something).
+Entrepreneurs such as Elon Musk and Mark Cuban have voiced some support (though it's often hard to tell whether they're joining in the Internet irony or genuinely backing the project).

 If you have a good brokerage set up, you can start trading now.